bjorne/tellstick-core-2.1.2_resinos/README.md

 Modified to enable compilation on resinOS in order to try to get tellstick duo working on hass.io.

-Binaries folder contain executables and files created by make install on raspberry pi 3.
+Binaries folder contain executables and files compiled on raspberry pi 3 (via hass.io ssh add-on).

-Binaries are dependant upon confuse, libftdi1 and libstdc++ (apk add --no-cache confuse libftdi1 libstdc++)
+* Binaries are dependant upon confuse, libftdi1 and libstdc++ (apk add --no-cache confuse libftdi1 libstdc++)

-* Added hass.io addon files to play with the daemon and libraries. telldusd executes with segmentation fault.
+* Added hass.io addon files in order to try to get the daemon and libraries to just execute.
+However..telldusd executes with segmentation fault.

 Source archive contain modified source for telldus-core 2.1.2 to enable compilation.